appacademy/SWEO-Part-Time-Resources/1-Module/1-week/5-day/README.md

 ## Practice Assessment - 1hr

-We will be treating this as a mock assessment to get you used to how assessments will work at aA.
+- We will be treating this as a mock assessment to get you used to how assessments will work at aA.

+- If you have

 You have access to:

 - aA open
+  - including homework
+  - problems you did
+  - REPL (to run code)
 - MDN
 - any code you have written outside of code from previous assessments.
 - US! (but to elaborate and explain question)
-- REPL (to run code)
 - VSCode

 You are not permitted to use:
 - Google
 - Notes
 - Wes's lecture notes
+- PREVIOUS ASSESSMENTS ARE NOT ALLOWED
 - anything not in the listed resources

 During this time we will only answer questions about technical issues and